Diploma of Nursing

 Course Structure

-To receive this qualification, you must complete 25 units: 20 core and 5 electives.
-Students attend college 20 hours per week.
+To achieve this qualification, students must complete 25 units of competency, consisting of 20 core units and 5 elective units.
+Students are required to attend scheduled classes for 24 hours per week.

 Core